nickangmc/crossword-puzzle-solver/README.md

 ### Goal:

 The aim of this project is to learn to program in the Declarative programming language - **Prolog**, as well as its prominent _backtracking_ feature that is in the core of the language Prolog.
 Without proper backtracking implementation, the program can easily get stuck in a infinite-backtracking loop, causing the puzzle solver to crash and fail as the puzzle size scales up.
-However, if it's being implemented properly, it can solve a large-scale puzzle faster than most of the algorithms implemented in imperative languages.
+However, if it's being implemented properly, it can solve a large-scale puzzle just as fast, if not faster than most of the algorithms implemented in imperative languages.

 ---